The Best Christmas Lights for Any Indoor or Outdoor Display

 But there’s one bonus feature that almost every homeowner can get behind: remote control.
 You can’t beat string lights that turn on and off via remote rather than having to reach for a toggle switch along the cord.
 (Alternatively, if you have a spare smart home outlet and a smart assistant, you can control the outlet via your phone or voice command—but these extra components can cost you an extra $25+ and $50+, respectively, if you don’t have either.)

-There are a lot of options on the market, but the following three Christmas string lights win rave reviews from homeowners.
+There are a lot of options on the market, but this variety of Christmas string lights should cover any kind of display, indoors or out.
+(Plus, each wins rave reviews from homeowners!)

-BEST TEARDROP COLORED LIGHTS: Wintergreen Lighting 25 LED Multicolor Indoor/Outdoor Lights ($19.99)
+1. BEST LARGE COLORED LIGHTS: Wintergreen Lighting 25-Count LED Multicolor Indoor/Outdoor Lights ($19.99)

-BEST SPECIAL EFFECTS ROPE LIGHTS: TaoTronics Dimmable String Lights with Remote Control ($19.99)
+5. BEST SPECIAL EFFECTS ROPE LIGHTS: TaoTronics 100-Count Dimmable String Lights with Remote Control ($19.99)

-The 100 LED mini bulbs on this 33-foot string are cheery hues of red, yellow, blue, and green.
-They are rated for indoor and outdoor use, so you can add a splash of color anywhere, be that wrapped around your Christmas tree or framing your front doorway.
+The 100 LED mini bulbs on this 33-foot string give off a warm white glow, complemented by the insulated copper wire.
+They are rated for indoor and outdoor use, so you can add a twinkling light anywhere, be that wrapped around your Christmas tree or framing your front doorway.
 Plus, the lights include a remote control that lets you adjust the brightness to any one of 10 levels as well as set the lights to a flash, strobe, or fade effect, or just let them glow steadily.
-With a 4.3-star average for over 700 reviews, these Christmas lights have left a lot of buyers satisfied, but these reviewer’s words sum up the sentiments of many: “These lights are AWESOME!!!
-They are beautiful, easy to use, and best of all can be manipulated in many ways with the remote control.
-On and off, brightness in varying degrees, flash…there are numerous options.”
+With a 4.3-star average for over thousands of reviews, these Christmas lights have left a lot of buyers satisfied, but these reviewer’s words sum up the sentiments of many: “I bought two packs of these last year and just bought four more sets for our house this year.
+We used to use regular lights on wreaths and decorations inside our house, but these are much more elegant looking since the wires and lights are so small… I particularly love that you can turn them on and off with a remote control rather than fumbling around with a power cord as we did with the regular lights… Couldn’t be happier with these!”
+Available on Amazon.